Updated: Nov 27, 2020

-For many organisations, the COVID-19 crisis highlighted the importance of agility in figuring out quick, effective solutions to the threat – from navigating the rapid shift to remote working and transitioning employees back into the office, to responding to economic shocks.
+For many organizations, the COVID-19 crisis highlighted the importance of agility in figuring out quick, effective solutions to the threat - from navigating the rapid shift to remote working and transitioning employees back into the office, to responding to economic shocks.

-An agile business must have the ability to develop and implement new strategies and business models, and to incorporate flexibility into its operations to cushion the impact of the crisis.
+An agile business must have the ability to develop and implement new strategies and business models, and to incorporate flexibility into its operations to cushion the impact of this crisis.
 By embracing an agile business model, businesses are endowed with the flexibility needed to both survive and thrive in an everchanging environment.

 Agility in business operating model

-For companies to respond nimbly to the challenges of a pandemic, they need to first introduce flexibility into their business operating model.
+For companies to respond nimbly to the challenges of a pandemic, they need to first introduce flexibility into their business operation model.
 This includes maintaining flexible work arrangements for employees even after the virus has been contained.